 8. The Bad Seed (1956) – is a sort of prehistoric ancestor to The Omen, Thomas Tryon’s The Other, Village of the Damned and Who Can Kill a Child (which itself seems to have been the inspiration for Stephen King’s Children of the Corn.)
 Overly earnest and terribly funny, The Bad Seed has a script by Maxwell Anderson strictly from hunger with every line delivered in one of three ways: earnestly, imperiously or nonchalantly.

 Patty McCormack plays the budding sociopath who murders a playmate for a penmanship medal.
 She doesn’t like people “pawing after her” but begs a “basket of hugs” from her parents.
 She’s dresses in the girliest of girly clothes and her blonde pigtails are high-camp crack.
-McCormack, at 11 years old, is incredible as the murderess, Rhoda Penmark.
+McCormack, at 11 years old is incredible in more ways than one as murderess Rhoda Penmark.

-Eileen Heckert gives a memorable performance as the alcoholic mother of little Rhoda’s victim.
-Nancy Kelly as mom Christine begins to worry that something may be rotten in Penmark.
+Eileen Heckert as the alcoholic mother of little Rhoda’s victim, gives a fine performance.
+Nancy Kelly, as mom Christine, begins to worry that something may be rotten in Penmark.
 Genetically wrong.
 In the Penmark bloodline.
 Monica Breedlove, amateur psychologist and omnipresent landlady, barely suspects a thing despite Rhoda’s obvious insincerity.
 But handyman Leroy (the great character actor, Henry Jones) has Rhoda’s number.
 Unfortunately, he sleeps on a bed of highly flammable excelsior which is obviously dangerous in some way because it gets mentioned over and over and over again.
 When Rhoda finds some strike anywhere matches, well… you can guess the rest.

 During what is arguably the longest opening credit sequence in the history of film, lasting a FULL TEN MINUTES, we meet all the major characters in long scenes between title cards.
 By the time we got to “directed by John Carpenter” the crowd with whom I saw this was rolling in the aisles.
 Not a good sign.